IzzatFirdaus/motac-irms/resources/markdown/policy.md

 # Privacy Policy for the MOTAC Integrated Resource Management System

-**Last Updated:** May 29, 2025
+**Last Updated:** 7 August 2025

+---

 ## 1. Introduction

-This Privacy Policy explains how the Information Management Division (Bahagian Pengurusan Maklumat - BPM) at the Ministry of Tourism, Arts and Culture (MOTAC), Malaysia ("we", "us", or "our"), collects, uses, discloses, and protects your personal information when you use the MOTAC Integrated Resource Management System ("System").
+This Privacy Policy explains how the Information Management Division (Bahagian Pengurusan Maklumat – BPM) at the Ministry of Tourism, Arts and Culture (MOTAC), Malaysia ("we", "us", or "our"), collects, uses, discloses, and protects your personal information when you use the MOTAC Integrated Resource Management System ("System").
 The System facilitates Email/User ID Provisioning and ICT Equipment Loans.

 By using the System, you agree to the collection and use of information as described in this policy.

+---

 ## 2. Information We Collect

-We collect different types of information to operate and improve our System.
+We collect different types of personal and application-related information to operate and continually improve our System.

 ### 2.1 Personal Data

-We may request personally identifiable information, including (but not limited to):
+We may request the following personally identifiable information, including but not limited to:

 - Full name and title (e.g., "Encik", "Puan")
-- Identification number (NRIC) or passport number
+- Identification number (NRIC/MyKad) or passport number
 - Official MOTAC and personal email addresses
 - Assigned User ID (e.g., network ID)
 - Position, grade, department, and level (Aras)
 - Mobile telephone number
-- Service status (e.g., 'tetap', 'lantikan_kontrak_mystep'), appointment type (e.g., 'baharu', 'kenaikan_pangkat_pertukaran')
+- Service status (e.g., Tetap, Lantikan Kontrak, MySTEP), and appointment type (e.g., Baharu, Kenaikan Pangkat/Pertukaran)
 - Previous department/email information (if applicable)
 - Profile photo (optional)
-- System login password
+- System login password (encrypted)

 ### 2.2 Application Data

-Details specific to your applications:
+Information specific to your applications, such as:

-- **Email/User ID Applications:**
+**Email/User ID Applications**
 - Proposed email ID, group email details
 - Service start/end dates
-  - Application reason (Tujuan/Catatan)
+- Application purpose/reason (e.g., Tujuan/Catatan)
 - Contact details for group email requests
 - Supporting officer information
 - Certification of truthfulness and agreement to responsible data use

-- **ICT Equipment Loan Applications:**
+**ICT Equipment Loan Applications**
 - Purpose, location, and return location of equipment
-  - Loan dates
+- Loan and return dates
 - Responsible officer details (if different from applicant)
 - Equipment types and quantities requested
 - Confirmation of terms and conditions
 - Supporting officer details

 ### 2.3 System Usage & Transaction Data

 - Approval records (officer details, status, comments, timestamps)
 - ICT equipment loan transactions (issuance/return records, checklists, notes)
 - Audit trails (created_by, updated_by, notification records)

+---

 ## 3. How We Use Your Information

-We use your data to:
+Your data will be used to:

-- Provide and maintain the System
+- Provide, operate, and maintain the System
 - Manage user accounts and role-based access
 - Process applications for Email/User ID and ICT Equipment Loans
 - Facilitate workflow approvals and notifications